 Scripting capability is usually important for major EDA tools.
-Commercial tools usually adopt a dialect of some popular language such as Skill for Silicon Ensemble[8], Scheme for Apollo II[9], or Tcl for Design Compiler[10].
-It provides API's access to automate a design job.
-However, many tools just adopt a simple and original interactive shell, which is neither extensible nor flexible and not easy to program.
-Besides, a specific scripting language may be another stopping factor for a user to further explore the tool, just because there is a long learning curve for a new programming language.
+Commercial tools usually adopt a dialect of certain popular language such as Skill for Silicon Ensemble[1], Scheme for Apollo II[2], or Tcl for Design Compiler[3].
+It provides API's access to automate a design task.
+However, many tools just adopt a simple and original interactive command shell, which is neither extensible nor flexible and not easy to program.
+Besides, a specific scripting language may be another stopping factor for a user to further explore the tool, due to a long learning curve for a new programming language.

 Rapid prototyping and reuse of software components are a key to software productivity.
-Many high level algorithms are not even possible without the underlying database and supporting routines available.
-It is thus desirable that an EDA tool developer can implement a new algorithm efficiently by leveraging existing software components.
+Many high level algorithms are not even possible without the underlying database and supporting routines.
+It is thus desired that an EDA tool developer can implement a new algorithm efficiently by leveraging existing software components.
 Scripting languages can bridge the gap by providing a full programming environment and linking with existing tools from a higher level of language description without any compilation.